Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Benchmark

 \subsection{Synthetic Domain-Aligned Benchmark}

 Following the above steps, a large-scale diverse benchmark, \ie, Synthetic Domain-Aligned dataset (SDA), for text-based person retrieval pretraining is built.
-SDA contains about $20 \times$ image-text pairs compared with the CUHK-PEDES training set (about 68k).
+In Fig.~\ref{fig: sda}, we show some image-text pairs annotated with region-phrase pairs from SDA.
+The style of SDA images is similar to CUHK-PEDES.
+SDA contains $1,217,750$ image-text pairs, roughly $18 \times$ more than the $68,126$ in the CUHK-PEDES training set.
 To the best of our knowledge, this is the first pedestrian dataset with region annotations.
 Most of the existing datasets have attribute annotations but provide no information about the location of the relevant attributes in the image.
 In SDA, different-grained visual concepts and language description pairs refer to coarse-grained image-text pairs and fine-grained image region-phrase pairs.
 In other terms, an image can contain several different visual concepts, each of which has a corresponding matching textual description, denoted as $(I, T, \{(I_R^i, T_R^i)\}^M_{i=1})$. $(I, T)$ represents an image-text pair, while $(I_R^i, T_R^i)$ denotes a region-phrase pair. $I_R^i$ is an image region, which is defined by the bounding box $b^i=(cx, cy, w, h)$. $cx, cy, w, h$ denote the center coordinates, width, and height of the box, respectively.
 When a complete picture represents a visual concept by itself, its bounding box is $(0.5, 0.5, 1, 1)$. $T_R^i$ is the corresponding textual annotations, \ie, a phrase describing the content of the region $I_R^i$.
 Note that some image-text pairs may not produce region annotations, \ie, $M = 0$.